Excalibur MFA/PAM - Deployment documentation¶

 The aim of this document is to help understand the available deployment options and associated considerations.

 Excalibur has two deployment models.
-Traditionally on-premise deployment was used, but the hybrid-cloud deployment model is preferred recently.
+Traditional on-premise deployment, or our currently prefered hybrid-cloud deployment model.
 Hybrid-cloud deployment model enables us to update and troubleshoot our services faster and more easily.
 Choosing a deployment model is an essential first step in deploying the Excalibur system.
+To better understation and dedication of main Excalibur components please refer to section Main Excalibur Components within this document.

 In the on-premise deployment model every Excalibur component (except Excalibur CA) is installed in the customer network, what creates a lot of responsibilities for the customer and their IT department.
 Customer is responsible for maintaining all the components and also for creating support channels for Excalibur teams.
 Multiple environments (e.g. DEV/INT/PROD) in the customer network are recommended what can significantly delay software updates.
 This deployment model is recommended for customers with a strong IT department and strong desire to manage all the components and data by themself.